jakobhviid/BigDataCourseExercises/lectures/05/exercises.md

 Please open issues [here](https://github.com/jakobhviid/BigDataCourseExercises/issues) if you encounter unclear information or experience bugs in our examples!

-### Exercise 1 - Hive Metastore & HiveServer2
+### Exercise 1 - Hive

-You will be setting up [Hive Metastore](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=27362072#Design-Metastore) and [HiveServer2](https://cwiki.apache.org/confluence/display/Hive/HiveServer2+Overview) to read files from HDFS.
+You will be setting up [Hive](https://hive.apache.org/) to read files from HDFS.
 An [Apache Hive metastore](https://cwiki.apache.org/confluence/display/hive/design#Design-Metastore) service is required in order to use the Hive connector.
 Hive metastore requires an SQL database to store data, so for this you will also set up a [PostgreSQL database](https://www.postgresql.org/).

 ### HDFS